 Last month, we received a reader email asking “Where are the best places to find pans with lids for my toaster oven?”

-You’d think that after years of shopping for mini pans and toaster oven baking dishes I’d have a bunch of great answers for that reader.
+You’d think that after years of shopping for mini pans and toaster oven baking dishes I’d have a bunch of great ideas for that reader.

 The Truth: not so much.